Exercise is Key to Achieving Top New Year’s Resolutions

-- Clark MA, Sutton BG, Lucett SC, (2014).
-NASM Essentials of Personal Fitness Training, 4th Edition, rev. Burlington, MA, Jones and Bartlett Learning.
+- Clark MA, Lucett SC, McGill E, Montel I, Sutton BG, Editors.
+(2018).
+NASM Essentials of Personal Fitness Training, 6th Edition, rev. Burlington, MA, Jones and Bartlett Learning.

 - Dallongeville J, Marecaux N, Fruchart JC, Amouvel P. (1998).
 Cigarette smoking is associated with unhealthy patterns of nutrient intake: a meta-analysis.
 The Journal of Nutrition, Sep;128(9):1450-7.

 - Boutelle KN, Murray SM, Jeffrey RW, Hennrikus DJ, Lando HA.
 (2000).
 Associations between exercise and health behaviors in a community sample of working adults.
 Preventive Medicine.
 March, 30(3) 217-224. doi:10.1006/pmed.1999.0618

 - Broom DR, Batterham RL, King JA, Stensel DJ.
 (2009).
 Influence of resistance and aerobic exercise on hunger, circulating levels of acylated ghrelin, and peptide YY in healthy males.
 American Journal of Physiology-Regulatory, Integrative and Comparative Physiology, Jan;296(1):R29-35. doi: 10.1152/ajpregu.90706.2008.
 Epub 2008 Nov 5.